 Ozaanaman Engineering, LP is a limited partnership that was created for the purpose of carrying on the business of engineering and consulting.
-During the prior year, the partners began proceedings to dissolve Ozaanaman Engineering, LP with the intention to complete dissolution within the next twelve months.
+This limited partnership was dissolved during the year.

 Onikaajigan Construction, LP

 Onikaajigan Construction, LP is a limited partnership that was created for the purpose of carrying on the business of construction and general contracting.
 During the prior year, the partners began proceedings to dissolve Onikaajigan Construction, LP.
 These proceedings are in process as of the audit report date, and the length of time required for the orderly dissolution of the partnership cannot currently be estimated.